mfarrellfizhs/thesis-deploy/README.md

 `pip install -r requirements.txt`

 # How to run

-The app use streamlit for frontend and fastapi for backend

 To run frontend, go into the frontend directory and run the following: `streamlit run 1_🏠_Main.py`